Social Media’s Effects on Self-Esteem

 Unfortunately, social media companies and their platforms have not done enough to safeguard your child’s mental health and self-image online – even though it’s within their power.
 If your child or teen has fallen victim to the negative effects of social media use, reach out to the Social Media Victims Law Center.
 We work to hold social media companies legally accountable for the harm they inflict on vulnerable users.
 Contact us today to schedule a free consultation and learn how we can help you.

 As social media continues to grow in popularity, the consequences of heavy online use have become increasingly clear.
-While social media can have many positive effects, researchers are aware that it’s balanced by negative effects that can have long-term impacts on teens’ mental health and overall well-being.
+Researchers suggests its negative effects that can have long-term impacts on teens’ mental health and overall well-being.

 For instance, some studies have shown a correlation between social media and online networking sites and a teen’s self-esteem.
 Specifically, Facebook has been pinpointed in studies as a social networking site that tends to attract adolescents with lower self-esteem, exacerbating the problem as they engage in higher levels of social comparison thereby adapting an even further skewed self-image.